mattcarlotta/nvi/README.md

 # nvi
-A custom-built .env file reader without a regex in sight!
+A custom-built .env file reader!

 **Note**: This is a work in progress and will likely change over time.
 As such, this is **NOT** recommended for production environments yet.

 ## Why nvi?
+✔️ Doesn't use any regular expressions

 ✔️ Typescript source with included type declarations